 - In one big group, ask participants to review the risk assessment report they made and explain their answers.
-After each group presents, ask the other groups if they would add, change or remove anything. - Make sure to point out any overlaps or gaps between the risk assessment reports.
+After each group presents, ask other groups if they would add, change or remove anything. - Make sure to point out any overlaps or gaps between the risk assessment reports.

-7. Optional: prioritize the risks

-- If it is not clear which risks should be prioritized (based on the score in the risk assessment report) risks will need to be prioritized by community members.
-Explain the proposed voting procedure. - Every person will receive two-three stones which they can use to cast a vote for the most important challenges they believe they face. - Each challenge will have a box or cup placed next to it, where the voting stones will be placed.
+- 7. Optional: Prioritize the risks - If it not clear which risks should be prioritized, based on the score in the risk assessment report, risks will need to be prioritized by community members.
+Explain the proposed voting procedure. - Every person will receive 2 3 stones which they can use to cast a vote for the most important challenges they face in their opinion. - Each challenge will have a box or cup placed next to it, where the voting stones will be placed.
 Ensure that the boxes are out of sight of the other participants so that others do not know who cast votes for what. - Demonstrate by acting out the voting process and remind participants that everyone should vote according to what they think, and not to follow anyone else.
 If necessary and preferable, arrange separate locations or areas of the same location for men and women to vote. - Once the voting is complete, count the votes immediately in front of all participants.
-Use visual methods to note them. - Announce the results, highlighting which two-three received the most votes.
-Explain that other challenges that were not prioritized can remain on the list for when the first priorities have been addressed or when resources become available.

-- Review the key points from the sessions. - Make sure to review the risk assessment reports and the details. - Comment on the important information and learning that came out of the exercises. - Thank the participants for taking part in the discussions.
+Use visual methods to note them. - Announce the results, highlighting which 2 3 received the most votes.
+Explain that other challenges that were not prioritized can remain on the list for when the first priorities have been address or when resources become available. - 8.
+Review key points and Close the session - Review the key points from the sessions - Make sure to review the risk assessment reports and the details. - · Comment on the important information and learning that came out of the exercises - Thank the participants for taking part in the discussions.

-Session 6: Problem Tree Analysis
+SESSION 6: Problem Tree Analysis